yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 ![](hw3_Luo_yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-17-1.png)

-1. For task 5, I tried to use `ifese` when I wanted to find the difference of lifeExp and the output shows incorrect.
+Another issue is for task 5, I tried to use `ifese` when I want to find the difference of lifeExp, but the output shows incorrect.
 I do not know how to use `ifese` in the right way, could someone can explain to me?
 Here is my wrong `ifese` R code

 ``` r
 p9<-gapminder %>%